Back to projects

 Led UX Designers, Visual Designer, User Researcher, Product Manager, Architects, Developers

-Market research revealed we were losing business to competitors offering workflow services.
-The business needed a solution for embedded and custom workflows to protect IBM's market share and strengthen its competitive position as a leader in data management.
+Market research revealed a loss of business to competitors offering workflow services.
+A solution was needed to introduce embedded and custom workflows that would protect IBM’s market share and strengthen its competitive position in data management.

-I was leading a newly formed team, some of us were new to both the platform and the workflow domain.
-We faced ambiguity, technical complexity, and limited shared context.
+The team was newly formed and unfamiliar with both the platform and workflow domain.
+Ambiguity, technical complexity, and limited shared context created early misalignment.

 Human to Human workflow: Data Request diagram showing Submit Request, Approve Request, Fulfill Request, Accept Change